seunomonije/mcbeth/mclang/README.md

 #### Lacamlext

 [Lacamlext](/mclang/lib/lacamlext) is a custom-made library which extends the Lacaml library to include more functions.
+To use the the library, include `open Lacamlext;;` at the very beginning of any file which using the Lacaml module.

 ##### Functions